 12) Markets

 Oh my, the markets in Sydney are glorious!
-My favourite has got to be Paddington Market which is held every Saturday in a beautiful church yard, and is filled with delicious food stalls and a wide selection of creative stalls featuring clothing, art, accessories and gifts.
+My favorite has got to be Paddington Market which is held every Saturday in a beautiful churchyard and is filled with delicious food stalls and a wide selection of creative stalls featuring clothing, art, accessories, and gifts.
 Live music completes a lovely day out.
 Glebe, Kirribilli, Bondi and the Rocks Markets are also well worth a visit.

-I love brunching at the character filled Mickey’s Café and enjoying excellent coffee amongst the books at Ampersand.
-A visit to Paddington wouldn’t be complete without a stroll down narrow William Street where the colourful buildings and eclectic shops take me back to Notting Hill in London.
+I love brunching at the character-filled Mickey’s Café and enjoying excellent coffee amongst the books at Ampersand.
+A visit to Paddington wouldn’t be complete without a stroll down narrow William Street where the colorful buildings and eclectic shops take me back to Notting Hill in London.

 15) Bondi to Coogee Walk